trentm/node-kthxbai/README.md

 # Install

-    npm install -g ayfkm
+    npm install -g kthxbai

 See below if installing globally isn't your thing.

 # Usage

-First, create a ".ayfkm" config file for your project as follows.
-This will include the [default cruft patterns](./skel/ayfkm) (patterns use [glob](https://www.npmjs.com/package/glob) syntax and are implicitly for paths under "./node\_modules").
+First, create a ".kthxbai" config file for your project as follows.
+This will include the [default file patterns](./skel/kthxbai) (patterns use [glob](https://www.npmjs.com/package/glob) syntax and are implicitly for paths under "./node\_modules").

-    ayfkm --init
+    kthxbai --init

-Then you can clean out the cruft with:
+Then you can then trim "./node\_modules" with:

-    ayfkm
+    kthxbai

-Here is an example run (use `-v,--verbose` to list every file being removed):
+Here is an example run (use `-v` or `--verbose` to list every file being removed):

-    $ ayfkm --init
+    $ kthxbai --init
-    "/Users/trentm/tm/node-bunyan/.ayfkm" created with default patterns
+    "/Users/trentm/tm/node-bunyan/.kthxbai" created with default patterns
-    $ ayfkm
+    $ kthxbai
         75 files/dirs removed under "/Users/trentm/tm/node-bunyan/node_modules"
         3209616 bytes -> 2496922 bytes (22%)

-## I don't want a '.ayfkm' file in my project
+## I don't want a '.kthxbai' file in my project

-As long as you only want/need the default cruft patterns, then you can clean cruft without a config file with:
+As long as you only want/need the default file patterns, then you can trim node\_modules without a config file with:

-    ayfkm --force
+    kthxbai --force

 There are a couple reasons `--force` or a config file is required:

-1. The default `ayfkm` behaviour is to delete files.
+1. The default `kthxbai` behaviour is to delete files.
 That's dangerous and invasive.
 Requiring the config file is an "opt-in".
-2. Creating a config file allows the default cruft patterns to be explicitly listed.
-Explicit is good and it also makes adding extra cruft patterns clearer.
+2. Creating a config file allows the default file patterns to be explicitly listed.
+Explicit is good and it also makes adding extra patterns clearer.

-## I don't want to install `ayfkm` globally
+## I don't want to install `kthxbai` globally

 `npm install -g ...` might not be your thing.
-However adding a dependency on `ayfkm` when the point is to reduce the size of your deps is ironic.
-The answer is [devDependencies](https://docs.npmjs.com/files/package.json#devdependencies) and, optionally, the `rm-self` ayfkm pragma.
+However adding a dependency on `kthxbai` when the point is to reduce the size of your deps is ironic.
+The answer is [devDependencies](https://docs.npmjs.com/files/package.json#devdependencies) and, optionally, the `rm-self` kthxbai pragma.

-Put this in your "package.json":
+Put this in your "package.json" (manually or by running `npm install --save kthxbai`):

     ...
     "devDependencies": {
-        "ayfkm": "*"
+        "kthxbai": "*"
     },
     ...

-and this somewhere in your ".ayfkm":
+and this somewhere in your ".kthxbai":

     # +pragma: rm-self

-# ".ayfkm" config file syntax
+# ".kthxbai" config file syntax

 XXX